 Although it usually goes unnoticed, it can have symptoms.
-Symptoms are usually quite similar with males and females.
+Symptoms are usually quite similar to males and females.
 Both will usually report painful burning feelings that accompany urination and sexual intercourse.
 Both will also complain of unusual discharges from their vagina or penis.
-Unfortunately these symptoms are usually manifestations of the complications of chlamydia left untreated.
+Unfortunately, these symptoms are usually manifestations of the complications of chlamydia left untreated.

 What are the complications that can arise from chlamydia?